nteract/enchannel/README.md

 });
 ```

-## Development
+## Develop with us

-To contribute to the spec or utility functions, clone this repo and install it by running the following from the repo root:
+ To contribute to the spec or convenience functions, clone this repo and
+install it by running the following from the repo root:

     npm install

-Before contributing any changes to the utility functions, make sure the unit tests pass locally by running:
+Before contributing any changes to the utility functions, make sure the unit
+tests pass locally by running:

     npm test